 Paralegals help lawyers organize documents and evidence to compose cases and help them meet deadlines.
 They also draft documents like wills and contracts.
 Paralegals can even interview witnesses and conduct research like a lawyer.
 Though paralegals can do many things lawyers can, they aren’t a technical substitute for lawyers.
 In most states, they do not become licensed and cannot practice law alone.

 Paralegals can usually land a job with a two-year degree in fields like Criminal Justice or Paralegal Studies.
 Some employers may require a four-year degree in Criminal Justice or a related field in addition to a certificate.
-On average, Paralegals earned $55,020 in 2019 (bls.gov).
+The Bureau of Labor Statistics reported the average pay for paralegals was $58,330 in 2021.

 Private Investigator is a job many have heard of, but few are familiar with.
 Investigators are tasked with finding information about people or compiling evidence for various